 - Con – slow and sometimes not most comfortable, depending on the bus operator

-If you are planning to tour around Croatia, driving is your best options.
-Depending on your plans, you can drive here or take a rented car at the airport.
+If you are planning to tour around Croatia, driving is your best option.
+Depending on your plans, you can drive here or take a rented car to the airport.
 If you drive, you can reach most of the destinations in Croatia within 3 or 4 hours max.
-Let say, Split to Dubrovnik is 4 hours drive, Split to Zagreb is 4 hrs drive, 3 hours to Zadar, 2 hrs to Sibenik and so on… The longest drives are between Istria, Zagreb and Dubrovnik which can take between 6 and 12 hours.
+Let’s say, Split to Dubrovnik is 4 hours drive, Split to Zagreb is 4 hrs drive, 3 hours to Zadar, 2 hrs to Sibenik, and so on… The longest drives are between Istria, Zagreb, and Dubrovnik which can take between 6 and 12 hours.
 An article about getting from Pula to Dubrovnik explains it well, see here.

 When is the car the best travel option

 - Slow road trips that include visiting off-the-beaten-track places

 - People travelling in groups (motorhomes, campers, people carriers)

 - Fly & Drive breaks, picking up a car at the airport and drop it off at another airport.

 Note: The car is not always the best option if you are in a hurry.
 Consider traffic jams and parking coast and facilities especially in the larger towns.
 The best alternative is a private transfer or taxi.